sdxic/LAB-ACI-Ansible/README.md

 Lab 1 covers the ACI object buildout introducing Ansible as the automation engine, but stops short of securing each of the zones.
 Review the topology diagram below.
 At the conclusion of lab 1, you will be able to ping, SSH and send HTTP requests to all test virtual machines in your tenant from your jump box.
 Additionally, all test virtual machines in your tenant will be able to ping, SSH and send HTTP requests to each other.
 1. Review the 3-tier application topology.<br>![](images/topology.jpg)
 1. Review the [Lab 1 repository](https://github.com/sdxic/LAB-ACI-Ansible/tree/main/lab1/)
+    * Look through the playbooks to learn basic structure and how variables, located in the `vars.yml` file, are referenced.
 1. Manually deploy a VRF in ACI
     * In the ACI GUI navigate to `Tenants -> labX -> Networking -> VRFs`.<br>![](images/lab1_step3a.jpg)
     * Right click on VRFs and selected `Create VRF`.<br>